-This fresh strawberry ice cream is – no exaggeration – the best strawberry ice cream I’ve ever had.
-I’ll admit though, this recipe took Mr B and me some serious trial and error to put together.
-We wanted to get it just right, and so a lot of strawberry ice cream had to be made – and eaten – during the “research & development” phase.
-(Really – a LOT.)
+Developing this strawberry ice cream recipe was a real challenge, and it took Mr B and me some serious trial and error to perfect!
+We wanted to get it right, and so a lot of strawberry ice cream had to be made - and eaten - in the name of R&D. The end result made the effort totally worth it though: no exaggeration - this is the best strawberry ice cream either of us has ever had!

 The biggest problem with fresh strawberry ice cream is the strawberries themselves.
 Strawberries have a very high water content, and what does water do when it get very, very cold?
 That's right, class - it freezes!
 Into little ice crystals.
 Which are fine for winter windows and root beer mugs, but no so great for ice cream.

 To avoid having hard, crunchy strawberry ice cream, you have to do something to counteract water crystallization; hence the vodka and the corn syrup in this recipe.
 (Note: Any 70/80 proof liquor will work: we use whipped cream vodka.)

 With a higher freezing temp than water, the alcohol in the vodka keeps discourages water crystallization, which in turn keeps your little strawberry chunks from turning into little strawberry ice cubes, while the corn syrup adds body, and keeps the texture smooth and supple.

 If you've made strawberry ice cream before, you may find a few other things are different about this recipe: